realnimish/avalanche-amm/README.md

 }
 ```

-Next we define the state variables needed to operate the AMM.
+Next, we define the state variables needed to operate the AMM.
 We will be using the same mathematical formula as used by Uniswap to determine the price of the assets (`K = totalToken1 * totalToken2`).
-For simplicity purpose, We are maintaining our own internal balance mapping (token1Balance & token2Balance) instead of dealing with the ERC-20 tokens.
-As solidity doesn't support float numbers, We will reserve the first six digits of an integer value to represent decimal value after the dot.
+For simplicity purposes, We are maintaining our own internal balance mapping (token1Balance & token2Balance) instead of dealing with the ERC-20 tokens.
+As solidity doesn't support float numbers, We will reserve the first six digits of an integer value to represent the decimal value after the dot.
 This is achieved by scaling the numbers by a factor of 10^6 (PRECISION).

 ```solidity
 uint256 totalShares;  // Stores the total amount of share issued for the pool